 While there are many different components that make up an AR-15 rifle, the most important one is easily the bolt carrier group.
-With Eugene Stoner's direct impingement design, there is a lot more going on inside the bolt carrier group than with a piston gun, such as an SKS or AK variant rifle.
+With Eugene Stoner’s direct impingement design, there is a lot more going on inside the bolt carrier group than with a piston gun, such as an SKS or AK variant rifle.
 As such, it is very important to consider all the factors and know exactly what to look for when picking out your bolt carrier group.
 Picking the wrong BCG can be the difference between a rifle that runs flawlessly, or gives you nothing but problems at the range.
-If you want to learn more about how to pick out the best BCG for you, keep reading!
+If you want to learn more about how to pick out the best BCG in 2023 for you, keep reading!

 Short On Time?
 Here Is The Bullet List

 - Best Budget Bolt Carrier Group: Toolcraft Premium Nickel-Boron BCG

 - Best Premium Bolt Carrier Group: Bravo Company Manufacturing BCG

 - Best Cheap Bolt Carrier Group: PSA Nitride BCG